ecdye/zram-config/README.md

     9 root      20   0       0      0      0 I   0.0  0.0   0:00.00 rcu_bh
 ```

-### enable-ephemeral
+### Kiosk mode

-zram-config also allows a 'kiosk mode' where `sudo zram-config enable-ephemeral` on reboot will load the whole root into zram.
+zram-config also allows a 'kiosk mode' which allows loading the entire system root into zram.
+To enter this mode run `sudo zram-config enable-ephemeral` and reboot.
-There is no sync and zdir/zlog entries will be ignored as already included via the whole ro-root and zram upper.
+There is no sync and zdir/zlog entries will be ignored as they are already included.
-Run `sudo zram-config disable-ephemeral` and reboot to return to a normal system.
+To exit this mode run `sudo zram-config disable-ephemeral` and reboot.

 Credit to <https://blockdev.io/read-only-rpi/> and thanks to the original sources for another great script.

 You may need to reboot after the rpi-update and then mkinitramfs -o /boot/initrd as a newer kernel maybe updated.
-Check the 'Without NFS' section of <https://blockdev.io/read-only-rpi/> as any problems you may have to remove the SD card and edit `/boot/cmdline.txt` removing the `init=/bin/ro-root.sh` entry.
+Check the 'Without NFS' section of <https://blockdev.io/read-only-rpi/> as many problems you may have require removal of the SD card and editing `/boot/cmdline.txt` removing the `init=/bin/ro-root.sh` entry.

 ```
 pi@raspberrypi:~/zram-config $ df